EDGI9/ad-architect-app/README.md

 # The Ad-architect-app

-This project is a collaboration between me and (Sofia Dias (UI/UX Designer))[https://dribbble.com/bySofia].
+This project is a collaboration between me and [Sofia Dias (UI/UX Designer)](https://dribbble.com/bySofia).
-The (design)[https://dribbble.com/shots/20492157-Architects-Landing-Page] was created by Sofia where afterwards it was used to develop the application.
+The [design](https://dribbble.com/shots/20492157-Architects-Landing-Page) was created by Sofia where afterwards it was used to develop the application.

 ## Demo
 [Ad-architect-app](https://edgi9.github.io/ad-architect-app/)